Q3 2025 Report

 Optional H3

-In Q3 2025, Israel’s private tech sector raised an estimated $2.56B across 162 funding rounds, with a median round size of $10.5M.
-Compared to Q2 2025, both deal values and activity contracted, with total capital raised declining 12% (excluding the $2B Safe Superintelligence round) and the number of rounds were down 23%.
-These shifts are consistent with an ongoing adjustment in global and domestic investment patterns, where capital is concentrated in fewer but larger transactions.
+In Q3 2025, Israel’s private tech sector raised an estimated $2.5B across 155 funding rounds, with a median round size of $10.5M.
+Compared to Q2 2025, both deal values and activity contracted, with total capital raised declining 12% (excluding the $2B Safe Superintelligence round) and the number of rounds down 22%.

 For an objective comparison of Israel’s performance with other regions, only reported private funding metrics are considered, excluding any estimates and outliers.

-Europe recorded a 21% increase in funding from Q2 and 16% year-over-year, while rounds declined 39% quarter-over-quarter and 46% year-over-year..
+Europe recorded a 21% increase in funding from Q2 and 16% year-over-year, while rounds declined 39% quarter-over-quarter and 46% year-over-year.
 In Asia, funding increased 20% quarter-over-quarter but declined 13% compared to Q3 2024, while the number of rounds declined 17% from Q2 2025 and 40% from the previous year.

 These trends highlight an ongoing global recalibration in private capital deployment, with varying degrees of contraction across regions.